 In the case of divorce, which creates the possibility of a partner’s former spouse receiving a portion of the business or shares of company stock, a clear and enforceable buy-sell agreement can establish ownership limitations to ensure partners don’t end up with a partner they don’t want.
-This can include:
+This may include:

 - Limiting a former spouse’s ability to acquire ownership and requiring them to sell their interest back to the business; and

 - Requiring a former spouse to relinquish their voting rights.

 Partners’ spouses must consent to any spousal clauses, usually through a signed joinder to the operating agreement.

 In addition to outlining what happens when unexpected (though planned for) events arise, buy-sell agreements should also establish the method of valuation that will be used.
-By agreeing upon valuation methodology in advance, you can greatly reduce risks for disputes between partners or shareholders involving parties that push for valuations most favorable to their positions.
+By agreeing upon valuation methodology in advance, you can greatly reduce risks for disputes between partners or shareholders involving parties that push for valuations more favorable to their positions.